rl-institut/oemof-B3/docs/model_pipeline.rst

 The subdirectories of oemof-B3 shown below contain configurations and data of the model.
 :file:`Examples` contains pre-fabricated datapackages that can readily be optimized.
 The directory :file:`scenarios` contains :file:`.yml`-files defining individual scenarios.
 Raw data is not part of the repo and has to be provided in :file:`raw`.
+You can use the raw data we provide.
+For instructions on how to automatically load the raw data into oemof-B3, see section section :ref:`How to run the model`.

 Intermediate and final results as well as the corresponding logfiles are saved in :file:`results`.

 .. code-block::